Ethnic relations in India

 Ethnic relations in India have historically been complex.
-(It refers to attitudes and behaviours toward people of other ethnicities or races.)
+It refers to attitudes and behaviours toward peoples of other ethnicities or races.
 India is ethnically diverse, with more than 2,000 different ethnic groups.
-There is also significant diversity within regions, and almost every state and several districts have their own distinct mixture of ethnicities, traditions, and culture.
+There is also significant diversity within regions, and almost every state and several districts has its own distinct mixture of ethnicities, traditions, and culture.
 Throughout the history of India, ethnic relations have been both positive (as with mutual cultural influences) and negative (as with discrimination against other ethnicities).

 Public attitudes

 Usually, people in different regions respect each other's cultures and traditions.
 According to local sources, unity in diversity has been growing in India, making the country more tolerant.

 In 2013, World Values Survey reported 43.5% of Indians responded that they would prefer not to have neighbors of a different race.
 The most recent survey, however, in 2016, conducted by the World Values Survey, found that 25.6% of the people living in India would not want a person of a different race to be their neighbour.